 Many don’t know that the St. Augustine lighthouse was the first lighthouse established in Florida in 1824, however, the tower you see today is not the original lighthouse built by the new American Government.

 Beach Erosion claimed the original building that served as the St. Augustine lighthouse, which toppled into the ocean in 1880 and the remains are now part of a submerged archaeological site.

 Luckily the tower you see today had already been built 6 years prior, but almost a century later in 1970, an arsonist set it on fire and the tower suffered devastating damages.
 Ten years later in 1980, the grounds and tower were restored by a group of 15 women who were part of the Junior Service League of St. Augustine (JSL) and it was added to the National Register of Historic Places a year later in 1981.

 The St. Augustine Alligator Farm is over 100 years old and the only zoo in the whole world that has every living type of all 24 species of crocodilians.
 Like many places in St. Augustine, there is lots of history in this place.
 From American Alligators, Crocodiles, Albino Alligators, the world’s deadliest bird, Monitor Lizards, Tucans, and many many more Exotic animals I can’t possibly list here, we left completely amazed.

-The St Augustine Alligator Farm has many shows and exhibits throughout their grounds and twice a year they have “Homeschool Day” charging only $9.00 x person.
-If you happen to go on a different time of the year,
+The St Augustine Alligator Farm has many shows and exhibits throughout its grounds and twice a year they have “Homeschool Day” charging only $9.00 per person.
+If you happen to go at a different time of the year,

-They recognize and appreciate our brave Law Enforcement officers and offers a 50% discount and may God Bless them for their good hearts!!
+They recognize and appreciate our brave Law Enforcement officers and offer a 50% discount, may God Bless them for their good hearts!!

 Learning and fun are guaranteed with this stop!